Bhatte/Quality-QR-Portal/DEPLOY.md

 **Test Authentication Status:**
 Visit `https://your-app-name.azurewebsites.net/auth/status` to see current authentication state.

+### 5.6 ME‑QR Frame Probe (Identify the helmet frame)

+Use the secure admin-only probe endpoint to preview frames without persisting images:

+1. Ensure `MEQR_API_TOKEN` is set in App Settings.
+2. Temporarily enable probe endpoints by setting `ENABLE_PROBE=true` in App Settings and saving (app restarts).
+The probe endpoints return 404 unless this flag is true.
+3. Log in to the admin UI at `/admin`.
+3. Call the probe endpoint (replace link with a document URL you want encoded):

+   `GET /admin/qr/probe/frames?link=https://your-app-name.azurewebsites.net/docs/{folder}/{file.pdf}&start=0&count=12`

+   - `start` paginates through the available frame names.
+   - `count` (1–24) controls how many thumbnails to preview per page (small 320px PNGs).
+   - The response contains base64 PNG previews and the `name` for each frame.

+4. Find the “Labor Day” helmet frame visually and note its `name`.
+5. Set `MEQR_QR_DESIGN_TYPE=base` and `MEQR_QR_FRAME_NAME=hundredTventyFive` in App Settings.
+Save to restart.
+6. Set `ENABLE_PROBE=false` to disable probe endpoints in production.
+7. Generate a QR via the admin UI; it should render using your selected frame with black-on-white styling.

+Tips:
+- Requests are authenticated under the `/admin` router and rate-limited.
+Keep `count` modest to avoid unnecessary API calls.
+- Colors default to black (`#000000`) on white (`#FFFFFF`) and can be overridden per request in `/admin/qr/link`.

 #### Folder Creation Issues (Advanced Debugging)
 If folders appear to be created but don't persist: